Home Storage Solution 101

 Mudrooms often act as the transition zone between the outdoors and indoors, so built-in storage here is essential for keeping shoes, coats, and bags organized.
 Consider a bench with cubbies, hooks for coats, and built-in shoe racks.

-- Tip: Add cubbies or baskets to store shoes and bags, along with a tall cabinet for coats and jackets.
+• Tip : Add a bench with cubbies or built-in shoe racks , along with a tall cabinet for coats and jackets.

 6. Wall-Mounted Storage